stylmast/UPS-system/README.md

 I'm using arduino Ten from Freetronics to handle all of the data monitoring and some control.
 System voltage is being monitored via a voltage divder with input into A0.
-Battery current monitoring via a Allegro hall effects sensor, 50A Bi directional input A1.
+Battery current monitoring via a Allegro ACS 758 hall effects sensor, 50A Bi directional input A1.
-Charger current monitoring via a Allegro hall effects sensor, 50A Uni directional input A2.
+Charger current monitoring via a Allegro ACS 758 hall effects sensor, 50A Uni directional input A2.
-Inverter current monitoring via Allegro hall effects sensor, 200A Uni directional input A3.
+Inverter current monitoring via Allegro ACS 758 hall effects sensor, 200A Uni directional input A3.

 All input to be displayed via Ajax gauges on various devices as req'd.